rmcsharry/sensei/README.md

 2. `cd sensei`
 3. `brew install jq` (if on Mac, otherwise [follow these instructions](https://jqlang.github.io/jq/download/))
 4. `chmod +x start.sh`
-5. `./start.sh --name projectName --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1 path/to/file2"`
+5. `./start.sh --name projectname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1 path/to/file2"`

 This will create and check out a new project with that name, deploy it to Heroku, set it up with your OpenAI API key, add logging with the Logtail free plan, and a Heroku Postgres database under the Basic plan.
 Note: This will fail if the project name is not unique.

 To deploy changes to Heroku:
-`git push projectName projectName:main`
+`git push projectname projectname:main`

 To open the app from the command line:
-`heroku open --app projectName`.
+`heroku open --app projectname`.

+_Annoying sidenote:_ Only lowercase letters, digits, and dashes allowed for project names.
+And since we want to use project names as guide names—and hyphens are not allowed for Heroku config variables—that means no dashes.
+Just lowercase letters and digits.
+Sorry!

 ## Config options